iamazeem/zsv-playground/README.md

 [`zsv-playground`](https://github.com/iamazeem/zsv-playground) is a PoC for [`zsv`](https://github.com/liquidaty/zsv).

-Currently, it only works on Linux.
+Currently, it is under active development and only works on Linux.

 ## Download